Tracy Morgan: Early work in comedy and television

+Post-SNL, 30 Rock, and film career

+After leaving the cast of SNL in 2003, Morgan starred in his own sitcom, The Tracy Morgan Show, debuting in 2003.
+The show was subsequently canceled after one season.
+During the same year, he was featured on an episode of Punk'd in which his car was towed from the valet parking.

-From 2006 to 2013, Morgan was a cast member of the television series 30 Rock, playing the character Tracy Jordan, a caricature of himself.
+From 2006 to 2013, Morgan was a cast member of the television series 30 Rock.
+He played the character Tracy Jordan, a caricature of himself.
 His work on 30 Rock was well-received, and he was nominated for Outstanding Supporting Actor in a Comedy Series at the 2009 Emmy Awards.
 He returned to the role in July 2020 for a reunion episode during the COVID-19 pandemic that was an upfront special for NBCUniversal.

-In 2018, Morgan began starring in the TBS series The Last O.G.It ran for four seasons until 2021.
+After 30 Rock, beginning in 2018, Morgan began starring in the TBS series The Last O.G.
+It ran for four seasons until 2021.

-Morgan appeared in a stand-up special, One Mic, on Comedy Central.
+He also returned to host SNL on March 14, 2009, and reprised his roles as Brian Fellow and Astronaut Jones.
+He then made a guest appearance on the 2011 Christmas show, hosted by Jimmy Fallon, and again hosted the show on October 17, 2015.

+In addition to his television and comedy career, Morgan has acted in several comedy movies, alongside Adam Sandler, Eddie Murphy, and Will Ferrell.
+In Adam Sandler's film The Longest Yard, he plays a transgender inmate.
+He has also taken on a number of voice acting roles.
+He plays Spoonie Luv on the Comedy Central program Crank Yankers and as Woof in the animated series Where My Dogs At?.
+He also was the voice of Luis in the animated film Rio.

+Morgan has had a number of solo stand-up specials produced throughout his career.
+One Mic was produced and aired on Comedy Central in 2002.
+His other comedy specials include Tracey Morgan: Bona Fide in 2014 and Staying Alive, released in 2017, after he was severely injured in a car accident.
+Afterwards, he Morgan made a surprise appearance at the 67th Primetime Emmy Awards on September 20, and was greeted with a standing ovation.
 He also hosted the first Spike Guys' Choice Awards, which aired on June 13, 2007.
-In 2003, he was on an episode of Punk'd in which his car was towed from the valet parking.
-He can be heard as Spoonie Luv on the Comedy Central program Crank Yankers and as Woof in the animated series Where My Dogs At?.
-He also was the voice of Luis in the animated film Rio.